End-to-End Simulation of HRP UWB IEEE 802.15.4a/z PHY

 Calculating BER for EcNo=9 dB Calculating BER for EcNo=11 dB Calculating BER for EcNo=13 dB Calculating BER for EcNo=15 dB Calculating BER for EcNo=17 dB Calculating BER for EcNo=19 dB Calculating BER for EcNo=21 dB Calculating BER for EcNo=23 dB Calculating BER for EcNo=25 dB Calculating BER for EcNo=27 dB Calculating BER for EcNo=29 dB Calculating BER for EcNo=31 dB Calculating BER for EcNo=33 dB Calculating BER for EcNo=35 dB

 The BER curve results demonstrate higher bit error rate for more aggressive modulation schemes and lower BER for more conservative modulation schemes.
 Lower data rates use more chips for each transmitted convolutional codeword.
 A higher number of transmitted chips provide more opportunity for error correction, which is similar in concept to using more parity bits in channel coding.

-These utilities are undocumented and their API or functionality may change in the future.
-To view the source code for any of these utilities, use the edit function.
-For example, enter:
+lrwpanWaveformDecoder are undocumented utilities whose API and functionality may change in the future.
+To see the source code, use the

 "IEEE Standard for Low-Rate Wireless Networks," in IEEE Std 802.15.4-2020 (Revision of IEEE Std 802.15.4-2015), pp.1-800, 23 July 2020, doi: 10.1109/IEEESTD.2020.9144691.